"If we receive the witness of men, the witness of God is greater; for this is the witness of God which He has testified of His Son.

 Paul says that when we refuse to judge these areas we are storing up wrath for ourselves.
 The word is "treasures."
 We are laying up treasures, but the treasure is wrath.
 This is the same word that Jesus employed when he said, "Lay up treasures for yourselves in heaven," (Matthew 6:20 KJV).
 We are constantly making deposits in a bank account which we must collect one of these days.
 In his wrath, God allows us to deteriorate as human beings.
 We become less than what we want to be.
 I think C. S. Lewis has described this very accurately.
 In his book, Mere Christianity, he says,

 People often think of Christian morality as a kind of bargain in which God says, "If you keep a lot of rules, I'll reward you; and if you don't, I'll do the other thing."
 I do not think that's the best way of looking at it.
 I would much rather say that every time you make a choice, you are turning the central part of you, the part that chooses, into something a little different than what it was before.
 And, taking your life as a whole, with all your innumerable choices, all your life long you are slowly turning this central thing either into a heavenly creature or into a hellish creature; either into a creature that is in harmony with God and with other creatures and with itself, or else into one that is in a state of war and hatred with God and with its fellow creatures and with itself.
 To be the one kind of creature is heavenly, i.e., it is joy and peace and knowledge and power; to be the other means madness, horror, idiocy, rage, impotence, and eternal loneliness.
 Each of us, at each moment, is progressing to the one state or the other.In very eloquent terms, that is saying the same thing Paul brings out here.
 God is a righteous God.
 He judges men and he assesses wrath against those who do wrong.
 No matter what the outward life may be like, he sees the inward heart and judges on that basis.
 There is a righteous judgment awaiting.
 It comes, in part, all through life, because we experience the wrath of God even now.
 But a day is coming when it all will be manifested, one way or the other.
-The question Paul brings out here is this: What do you really want out of life?
-What are you seeking?

 If you are "by persistence in doing good seeking glory and honor and immortality," i.e., if you want God's life, you want to be his kind of a person, you want to honor him and be of value to him -- if that is what you really want above everything else, then you will find it.
 God will give you eternal life.
 In the context of the whole Scripture, this means you will find your way to Jesus Christ, for he is life eternal.
 You will find him as your Redeemer and Lord and Savior.
 You will grow increasingly like him, as you judge these evil areas of life, and honestly confess them, not assuming that God will pass over them.
 But what do you really want?